 Smith was an outstanding student-athlete at the University of Utah where he helped guide the Utes to a pair of second-place NCAA Championship finishes in both 2011 and 2012.
 Smith began his collegiate career as a walk-on but eventually earned a scholarship after scoring in two straight NCAA Championships.
 Smith was named a Pac 12/Mountain West Scholar-Athlete all four years as a student-athlete.

-"Kristin is a great addition to our Nordic and Cross Country programs as an assistant coach," Sanregret added.
+"Kristen is a great addition to our Nordic and cross country programs as an assistant coach," Sanregret added.
 "As a former student-athlete at Michigan Tech, she understands the demands on our student-athletes both athletically and academically and brings extensive experience to support them.
 We are fortunate to be able to provide a female role model who has excelled in her experiences at Michigan Tech and in her professional career since graduating."

 Smith replaces, Joe Haggenmiller who coached the Huskies for 14 seasons.
 The Huskies sent five skiers to the NCAA Championships in 2017 and four in 2016.